[Holodeck –

 DALBY: Can’t get the main cargo door open either.

-TUVOK: Tuvok to bridge.
-This is Lieutenant Tuvok, is anyone receiving this
+TUVOK: Tuvok to Bridge.
+This is Lieutenant Tuvok, is anyone receiving

-message.
-It appears our duty stations will have to do without us for the
+this message?
+It appears our duty stations will have to do without us

 [Bridge]